 The Good, The Beautiful and The True – Dr Iain McGilchrist: two day in- person event at The Sheldonian Theatre in Oxford – Saturday 2nd May and Sunday 3rd May 2026

-This event is organised and hosted by Channel McGilchrist & The Scientific and Medical Network
+This event was organised and hosted by Channel McGilchrist & and The Scientific and Medical Network

 Event description